And what I ended up with is a wonderful, fresh-tasting, thick strawberry sauce which works for many things:- As a jam

 Ladle into the warm jars, leaving about ½-inch headspace.
 Then set the lids on the jars slightly askew to vent it so that the steam gets out.
 (If you don’t, a lot of water will condense in the jar and leave a layer of ice on top.
 I even take the lids off once or twice to wipe off the water on the underside with a paper towel.)

 Once they’re cooled, cap tightly and freeze.
-I would keep mine for up to a year in the freezer and up to two weeks once it’s moved to the fridge.
+I would keep mine for up to a year in the freezer and about a week once it’s moved to the fridge.
 (But we go through 17 half-pint jars in about 4-5 months.)

 Variation: I have also made this recipe with mixed fruit.
 It’s still good, but stronger tasting.
 You can use the same measurements or do what I did:Use two 10-cup bags of frozen organic mixed fruit from Costco (blueberries, strawberries, raspberries), 2 lemons or 3 limes (juice), 3-4 grated apples, and 3 cups sugar.
 Same process.
 This makes about 12 half-pint jars.